Azure/AzureDataLake/docs/Release_Notes/2016/2016_08_01/USQL_Release_Notes_2016_08_01.md

 As part of fixing the Record-Boundary Alignment issue, the input properties provide the correct information:

-`input.Length` is the length of the input segment of the file that is being processed by the extractor (without the 4MB look into the next segment).
+- `input.Length` is the length of the input segment of the file that is being processed by the extractor (without the 4MB look into the next segment).
-`input.Start` is the byte offset of the start of the segment in relationship to the file.
+- `input.Start` is the byte offset of the start of the segment in relationship to the file.
 It is 0 for the first segment.
-`input.BaseStream.Position` is the local position where the reader on the input baseStream is in relation to the segment.
+- `input.BaseStream.Position` is the local position where the reader on the input baseStream is in relation to the segment.

 #### Improved error messages

 Several error messages received improvements, such as:

 1. Better error reporting when duplicate table names are used in `CROSS APPLY` expressions.
 Example of such invalid naming:
+       ````
        @q4 = SELECT i FROM @a CROSS APPLY EXPLODE(a1) AS T(i)
 	                       CROSS APPLY EXPLODE(a2) AS T(i);
+       ````

-2. Error for the unsupported "TOP" syntax now guides users to use one of the two supported constructs for restricting the row count, ORDER BY FETCH clause or SAMPLE ANY clause.
+2. Error for the unsupported `TOP` syntax now guides users to use one of the two supported constructs for restricting the row count, `ORDER BY FETCH` clause or `SAMPLE ANY` expression.

-3. Added more details to the resolution steps of the error message for when there is an unexpected number of columns in the input stream (E_EXTRACT_UNEXPECTED_NUMBER_COLUMNS)
+3. Added more details to the resolution steps of the error message for when there is an unexpected number of columns in the input stream (`E_EXTRACT_UNEXPECTED_NUMBER_COLUMNS`)

 ## New U-SQL capabilities